-- Improved bulbs and fluorescent tubes. - Improved lighting controls, reflectors and spacing of the light fixtures. - Micro electric sensors that measure sunlight and sense people entering and leaving rooms can cut the use of lighting drastically. - · Individuals in offices can cut usage comfortably by using desk lamps (with special low-usage fluorescent bulbs) instead of overhead lights.
+- Improved bulbs and fluorescent tubes. - Improved lighting controls, reflectors and spacing of the light fixtures. - Micro electric sensors that measure sunlight and sense people entering and leaving rooms can cut the use of lighting drastically.

+• Individuals in offices can cut usage comfortably by using desk lamps (with special low-usage fluorescent bulbs, halogen or LED) instead of overhead lights.